Sign inTry free

 3rd grade is the math fact year.
 Common Core says students should be fluent in multiplication and division within 100 by the end of the year.
 Most kids are not.
-This page is the practical 5-minute-a-day plan that gets your 3rd grader from "knows the 2s" to "owns 0 through 10" in 6 to 12 weeks.
+This page is the practical 2-to-5-minute plan that gets your 3rd grader from "knows the 2s" to "owns 0 through 10" in 6 to 12 weeks.

 What 3rd Grade Fluency Looks Like